 But one of the most fascinating data points about moving your breathwork practice outside is that doing it in nature can actually alter your perception of how much effort you’re putting in, tricking your brain into thinking you’re working less hard than you really are!
-There are a number of complex factors that contribute to perception of effort, but one 2012 study that attempted to account for this difference found that the “greenness” of outdoor spaces was a precipitating factor.
-The study asked participants to cycle for five minutes in three different conditions: an unedited video (which predominantly showed green foliage), the same video with a red filter, and the same video with no color.
-Despite the fact that the videos were identical apart from the color, participants perceived their rate of perceived exertion as far less in the first condition with the greener image—and their total positive mood increased, despite no differences in heart rate, oxygen consumption, or any other physical markers.
+There are a number of complex factors that contribute to perception of effort, but one 2014 study that attempted to account for this difference found that the “greenness” of outdoor spaces was a precipitating factor.
+The study had people exercise in built spaces and outdoors.
+While both groups had the same physical benefits, the group which exercised outside had added emotional health benefits and a more positive connection to exercise.

 It turns out when you exercise in nature, you perceive your workouts to be less difficult than when you’re sweating it in the gym—and the same logic applies to breathwork which, while not exactly a workout, still takes a good amount of effort and stamina.
 This also makes you perceive the work itself as more enjoyable, which means you’re more likely to keep it up rather than seeing it as a slog or a chore.
 Sounds like a win-win to me!